opentensor/developer-docs/docs/questions-and-answers.md

 ### Is there a central place where I can see compute requirements for mining and validating for all subnets?

-Unfortunately no. Not all subnets are run or managed by Opentensor Foundation, and the landscape of subnets is constantly evolving.
+Unfortunately no. Subnets are not run or managed by Opentensor Foundation, and the landscape of subnets is constantly evolving.

 Browse the subnets at [`taostats.io/subnets`](https://taostats.io/subnets), or on [Discord](https://discord.com/channels/799672011265015819/830068283314929684).

 ### Can I be a subnet miner or a subnet validator forever?

-You can keep trying forever, but your harvest depends on your performance.
+You can keep trying forever, but your success depends on your performance.
 Mining and validating in a subnet is competitive.
 If a miner or validator is one of the three lowest in the subnet, it may be de-registered at the end of the tempo, and have to register again.

 See [miner deregistration](./subnets/register-validate-mine.md#miner-deregistration).